Gabriel9Stresser/Gabriel9Stresser/README.md

 ### Hi there 🦈

-My name is Gabriel Stresser, I'm a mechatronics engineering student, FullStack developer.
+My name is Gabriel Stresser, I'm a mechatronics engineering, FullStack developer.
 I'm passionate about technologies since childhood, I've been improving my skills to become a reference one day.
 Bringing solutions to an FinTech in Brazil in the area of Development witch React + Node!

 I already risked a career as a musician, but I should have stayed with poetry kkkk.
 It gave me presentations and good times [videos](https://www.youtube.com/c/SETArap/featured).